szabrzyski/survey-app/README.md

 # Survey app

-Backend coding asignment made in Vue 3.
+Backend coding asignment made in Laravel 9.

 ## Technologies used